rudism/parchment-shell/README.md

 ## Use it Online

 I have a copy hosted at http://if.sitosis.com that you can use.
-To add a game, click the "Add Game" button on the sidebar, enter a game's name, and the url to the gamefile (you can find them on the [IFDB](http://ifdb.tads.org)).
+To add a game, click the "Add Game" button on the sidebar.
+There is now a built-in search index that allows you to easily find and add any playable game in the [IFDB](http://ifdb.tads.org).
 You can add as many games as you want, and click them in the sidebar to switch between them.

-For example, try adding Curses using the url http://mirror.ifarchive.org/if-archive/games/zcode/curses.z5

 ## Download